Since 2004, BWEC researchers conduct post-construction surveys to better understand the patterns of mortality at wind energy facilities.

 The 2004 program included applying thermal imaging to observe interactions between bats and wind turbines, conducting fatality searches to document bat mortalities at wind turbine sites, and performing extensive analyses of mortality data to identify patterns and relationships with weather and other variables.

-Post-construction monitoring at wind facilities in Somerset County and Schylkill County, Pennsylvania was conducted April – November 2009.
-We collected more information regarding bat fatality at wind turbines to determine if there is a correlation between pre-construction activity levels and post-construction fatality rates.
+Post-construction monitoring at wind facilities in Somerset County and Schuylkill County, Pennsylvania conducted April – November 2009 collected more information regarding bat fatality at wind turbines to determine if there is a correlation between pre-construction activity levels and post-construction fatality rates.

 - Conducted daily searches to estimate bat fatalities at wind facilities.